pounard/goat-query/README.md

 ### Faster query formatter

-`ArgumentBag`, `ArgumentList` and a few other classes you were not supposed to directly used have been deleted or moved, and `Expression` instances don't have a `getArguments()` method anymore.
+`ArgumentBag`, `ArgumentList` and a few other classes you were not supposed to directly use have been deleted or moved, and `Expression` instances don't have a `getArguments()` method anymore.

 In previous versions, the query formatter was traversing the query builder as if it was an AST, writing SQL along the way.
-Then, and only then once finished, arguments were fetched from query builder to send them to the driver.
-This caused the AST to be traversed twice instead of once, and caused argument ordering troubles: some backend specific SQL writer did not place the arguments in the same order due to different SQL dialects co-existing, but arguments were fetched in always the same order, causing a few SQL queries such as complex `UPDATE` statements to fail on MySQL, for exemple.
+Then, and only then once finished, arguments were fetched from the query builder using the same kind of traversal algorithm then sent the driver.

+This caused the AST to be traversed twice instead of once, and caused argument ordering troubles: backend specific SQL writers will not always order clauses in the same order due to different SQL dialects existing, but arguments were always fetched in the same order, causing a few SQL queries such as complex `UPDATE` statements to fail on MySQL, for exemple.

 A few other minor performance tweaks were applied in the query builder.
 Let's be